Batterii/tokengrip/README.md

 Most notably, Tokengrip does not use the same algorithm specifiers, instead using those consumed by Node's [crypto.createHmac][3] function.
-It also does not concern itself with any aysmmetric signing algorithms, built-in expiration times, or any of the other 'standard claims' of JWT.
+It also does not concern itself with any aysmmetric signing algorithms, built-in expiration times, or any of the other "standard claims" of JWT.

 ## Rationale